Visa application process

 Arrival in South Africa

 Remember you cannot apply for a visa when you arrive in South Africa.
-Once you get to the South African port of entry, e.g. Johannesburg International Airport, you will be given a temporary residence permit, which replaces your visa and states how long you may stay in the country.
+Once you get to the South African port-of-entry, e.g. Johannesburg International Airport, you will be given a temporary residence visa, which replaces your visa and states how long you may stay in the country.

-This temporary residence permit (TRP) must be kept valid and an application for extension (BI-159) can be submitted at any regional or district office of the Department of Home Affairs in South Africa.
+This temporary residence visa must be kept valid and an application for extension (BI-159) can be submitted at any regional or district office of the Department of Home Affairs in South Africa.